 Many crematoriums allow you to witness the procedure if you wish.
 You’ll need to arrange an appointment time, and get answers to any of your questions.
 The actual cremation ends with then ashes being collected, cooled, and passed through a cremator to provide fine ash.
 You can take them with you or have them scattered in the grounds of the Chapel of Rest.

 Prices for cremation – by APPCC accredited pet crematorium and 4 other crematoria all with utmost quality of service verified by Cloud 9 Vets – vary depending on location, your pet’s weight, cremation type, and transportation and delivery options.

 You and your vet should always make this heart-breaking ultimate decision together.
 If the prognosis is unclear, or treatment or palliative care may be an option with unknown results, your vet will advise you.
 We will explain all options and give you our professional opinion, but the final choice is yours.

-If the pain cannot be permanently be resolved – if for instance there’s no cure or an accident or injury is preventing a good quality of life – putting your dog to sleep may the kindest alternative.
+If the vet cannot resolve the pain permanently – if for instance there’s no cure or an accident or injury is preventing a good quality of life – putting your dog to sleep may the kindest alternative.
 High risk operations may not be successful and recovery from surgery can sometimes be difficult, and may also provide only a limited respite.

 You’ll also need to sadly factor in the cost of putting your dog to sleep.
 Surgery and treatment programmes can be very costly.
 And if your pet needs a high level of constant supervision and care when back at home you may not be able to cope with this.
 You need to take into account that your dog may relapse and if that happened if you could deal with it.